-Breastmilk has the perfect ingredients for your baby.
-Remember that sometimes problems occur, however they are only temporary and it is worth persevering and seeking help to overcome them.
-There are fantastic support groups in the community to help you with any problems you may encounter (see below).
+Ask for help if you need it.
+There are fantastic support groups in the community to help you with any problems you may have (see next page).

 The steps of breastfeeding

-- Allow your baby close contact with your breast by opening your bra and clothes.
+2. Give your baby close contact with your breast by opening your bra and clothes.

-- Your baby’s mouth should cover the nipple and a large proportion of the areola (darker area around nipple), with their chin touching the breast.
+5. Your baby’s mouth should cover the nipple and a large proportion of the areola (darker area around nipple), with their chin touching the breast.
 If attached correctly, babies can breathe while feeding.

-Trouble shooting: What to do
+Common problems: What to do

 Before breastfeeding, express some milk by hand and use to soften the areola and lubricate the nipple.
 Applying warm water on a cloth to your breasts may also help.

 Offer the less sore side first and try different feeding positions.

 If your supply is low:

 Allow your baby to finish feeding from the first breast before offering the second breast.

-- Apply warmth to the affected area before feeding.
+Apply warmth to the affected area before feeding.
 Feed from the affected breast first while gently but firmly massaging the lump towards the nipple (also do so after feeding).

 Changing your baby’s feeding positions may help drain the ducts.

 Sore nipples untreated can lead to cracked nipples.
 If you have cracked nipples:

-- Treat the nipple as per advice for nipple soreness.
+Follow the advice given for nipple soreness.